Steve Bray: 2017 to 2019

 Bray standing in front of the Sky TV media tent during an interview between Kay Burley and Labour MP Chris Bryant, on the day that Jeremy Corbyn called a vote of no confidence in the government.

 When the camera team chose to film against the door of the Palace, Bray used another tactic.
-He stood close by and shouted 'Stop Brexit' over a loudhailer, interfering with the sound track.
-On 19 October 2019 he was clearly heard to yell during a live TV interview 'bollocks to Boris' after the Brexit deal the Prime Minister proposed was not agreed by parliament.
+He stood close by and shouted "Stop Brexit" over a loudhailer, interfering with the soundtrack.

 The BBC tried to circumvent Bray's disruption by building a 5 m platform on which to conduct interviews.
 Bray was not deterred, and raised the EU flag on a 5-metre-high pole, which could be seen waving behind the presenter.

-Every evening at around 6pm he performed a ritual, approaching the Palace and shouting "Stop Brexit, it's not a done deal", before leaving.
-He returned at 11 the following morning and stated he would continue to do so until another referendum were called.
+Every evening at around 6 pm he performed a ritual, approaching the Palace and shouting "Stop Brexit, it's not a done deal", before leaving.
+He returned at 11 am the following morning and stated he would continue to do so until another referendum were called.

 In January 2019, Bray moved into an apartment opposite the Westminster home of Conservative Brexiteer Jacob Rees-Mogg.
 To rent the property in Westminster's Cowley Street for two months, he raised more than £12,000 from the public.
 In response to the news of his new neighbour, Rees-Mogg said: "Should he wish to borrow a cup of sugar, he would be very welcome."